Paston Way: The designation

-Description of the Route
+Description of the route

 Section 1

 Starting at the southeastern end, the path begins at the Parish Church of St Nicholas in the town of North Walsham.
-This is also the path's conjunction with the Weavers Way.
+This is also the path's conjunction with the Weavers' Way.
 Leaving the church the route heads northwards along the old Mundesley road out of the town.
 On the outskirts of the town the path follows the track bed of the disused Norfolk and Suffolk Joint Railway Company which linked North Walsham to Cromer.
-The path crosses the North Walsham & Dilham Canal at Swafield.
+The path crosses the North Walsham and Dilham Canal at Swafield.
 Knapton Cutting, as this part of the trail is known, is also a nature and Butterfly reserve.
 This section is an area of wild flowers, brambles, scrub and undisturbed grassy banks, which make it an ideal habitat for butterflies.
 Nineteen different species have been recorded.
 Another couple of miles through quiet lanes brings the path to Knapton.
 Knapton Parish church is called St Peters and Paul's and marks the end of the first section of the route.